BenjaminGallay/AdvancedSim-G09-A3/data/road_intersection/README.md

+# Goal

+This folder contain the necessary script to generate simulation data.
+Launch the data_reformating_intersection.py and follow the instruction.

 # Files

 - The `/data/road_intersection/` folder contains code and data for extracting, processing, and analyzing road intersection information, including GIS shapefiles, bridge data, and intersection detection logic.